lile-tju/Cantool-tju/README.md

 # Cantool-tju
-a equipment that can send the signol of one unit ,also can receive . here Lyle
+a equipment that can send the signal of one unit ,also can receive . here Lyle